forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 ## KMS scanner

-Alert or notify if the crypto keys in the organization are not rotated within the time specified.
-This scanner can ensure that all the cryptographic keys are properly configured.
+Regularly rotating keys is a security best practice as it ensures your system is prepared if a key is leaked and to prevent use of key version that is compromised.
+You can configure the KMS scanner to alert if the enabled cryptographic keys in the organization are not rotated within the time specified.
+You can also check if the algorithm, protection level and purpose of the cryptographic key is correctly configured.

 For examples of how to define scanner rules for your crypto keys, see the [`kms_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/dev/rules/kms_rules.yaml)